vukor/docker-web-stack/README.md

     `` nameserver 127.0.0.2 ``

-* Now you must resolve my-first-project.ru. and \*.my-first-project.ru. to 127.0.0.1
+* Now you can resolve my-first-project.ru. and \*.my-first-project.ru. to 127.0.0.1

 Manage databases